-3. GLOBAL STUDIES (3 CREDIT HOURS) Students must select one course from the following:
+3. GLOBAL STUDIES (3 CREDIT HOURS) Stu dent s must select on course from the following:

 AN/SO332 Globalization and Human Dynamics 3 SP/Even

 GE201 World Regional Geography 3 F/SP

 HI121 World History I 3 F/SP

 HI122 World History II 3 F/SP

-SW201 Social Welfare: A World View 3 F/SP
+SW201 Social Welfare and Development: A World 3 F/SP

+View

 Subtotal

-4. THE INDIVIDUAL AND SOCIETY (6 C REDIT HO URS) Choose one cou urse from the fo ollowing:
+4. THE INDIVIDUAL AND SOCIETY (6 CREDIT HOU RS) Choose or ne course from the following:

 CO106 Introduction to Mass Communication 3 F

 BA110 (EC211) Principles of Economics 3 F/SP

 GE101 Introduction to Geography 3 F/SP

 PS 100 Introduction to Citizenship 3 F/SP

 PS101 Introduction to Government & Politics 3 F/SP

 Subtotal

 And choose one course from the following: 3

 AN101 Introduction to Anthropology 3 F/SP

 AN212 Cultural Anthropology 3 F

 LN 101 Introduction to Language 3 F/SP

 LN300 Introduction to Linguistics 3 F/SP

 PS202 Government in the United States 3 F/SP

 PY101 General Psychology 3 F/SP

 SO101 Introduction to Sociology 3 F/SP

 SO202 Contemporary Social Problems 3 F/SP

-Subtotal
+WG201Gender and Society 3 F/DE

+· 1 1 I I 1 Subtotal

-Please meet with your advisor to discuss the following: 1) Help you plan and schedule your course
+Please meet with your advisor to discuss the following:

+1) Help you plan and schedule your course

-2) Ensure that you are meeting your general education requirements 3) Discuss your plans, goals, and career ideas
+2) Ensure that you are meeting your general education requirements

+3) Discuss your plans, goals, and career ideas
-5. MODERN LANGUAGES (8 CREDIT HOURS)

-1. Pass (2) semesters of the same language (other than English) from courses offered at UOG.
-Transfer the equivalent of two semesters of the same language (other than English) from an accredited institution of higher learning.
-Submit to the Dean of the College of Liberal Arts &amp; Social Sciences proof of (a) being raised and receiving at least a primary education Request credit by examination as per the University's policy.
-Subtotal
+5. MODERN LANGUAGES (8 CREDIT HOURS) 1.
+Pass (2) semesters of the same language (other than English) from courses offered at UOG.
+2. Transfer the equivalent of two semesters of the same language (other than English) from an accredited institution of higher learning.
+3. Submit to the Dean of the College of Liberal Arts & Social Sciences proof of (a) being raised and receiving at least a primary education 4.
+Request credit by examination as per the University's policy.